dmdware/lm16/readme.txt

 EDIT: Try editing HASHOP1 and HASHOP2 to NAND-NOR, NOR-NAND, NOR-NOR etc.
 Either way it seems it's not possible to map 20 inputs to outputs (HASHVALS) with 8 bits wide.

+EDIT: "sparsity" of output bits (i.e., e.g., making each second bit not matter in output mappings, giving extra room to fill with any bit) might fix the issue, but for 8 bits of output it now requires a total of 16 bits, making it unbearably slow, taking >4 hours.